ivcap-works/ivcap-docs/core-docs/ADRs/005-sec-groups.md

 While our current work on Topaz was motivated by managing account memberships - which user can _speak for_ a specific account - we may be able to directly extend that to the functionality currently provided by OPA and specific rules.

 The basic idea is that we create __permission sets (PS)__ which can be associated with a particular action as described above.
 Authorisation then allows a user __U__ to perform a specific action __A__ related to a specific aspect or entity __X__ _iff_ the user is part of the respective __PS__.

+For the aspect records themselves, we would add a `read_ps` and a `retract_ps` property to each record and then check if the requester is part of the respective PS.
+This would greatly simplify search as we further restrict any query with an additional check if the record's `read_ps` is within the set of PSs the requester is part of.

+Creating an aspect, as mentioned above, is a bit more involved and, for pragmatic reasons, also extends to "creating" an entity URN.
+For the latter, we will likely only need to restrict the creation of "systems" URNs to platform internal processes.
+That leaves us with two remaining concerns:

+* Who can create an aspect of a specific schema
+* Can an entity have more then one aspect of the same schema

+There are multiple reasons to maintain a record of schemas and their definitions; validation is one of them.
+If we manage schemas, we first of all, need to protect them in a similar (if not identical fashion) as aspects, where the entity is the name of the schema and the (only?) aspect being the schema definition.
+However, a particular schema can only be created, but never retracted.
+In addition, we may add an additional, but optional `create_ps` property, to indicate on who can create aspects of that schema type (that property can be modified at later stages).

+WHat is unclear to me right now, if we can also control the number of aspects with the same schema also through an additional property of the schema record.